MajidSalimi/majidsalimi.github.io/_pages/about.md

  About me
 ------
+I am a postdoctoral researcher in the [Parallel Computing](https://informatics.tuwien.ac.at/orgs/e191-04) research unit at Vienna University of Technology (TU Wien), Austria.
-I am an HPC researcher at the Department of Computer Science, University of Salerno, Italy.
+Previously, I was a Postdoc at the [Department of Computer Science](https://www.isislab.it/about-us-2/#), University of Salerno, Italy, where I completed my PhD as well.
 My research interests involve different optimization potentials in the message-passing interface (MPI) in large-scale HPC clusters.
 Currently, I am exploring different ways to optimize GPU-GPU communications in such systems.

 Research Interests